microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Fixed-Duty-Cycle-Demo/readme.md

 ## Use case 1: Generate Two Variable-Frequency Signals in NCO-Fixed Mode using the TCF

-Below is an example of how to set TCF to generate Two Variable-Frequency signals
+Below is an example of how to set TCF to generate Two Variable-Frequency signals, ranging from 10 Hz to 100 Khz, with one magnitude step change.
+The TCF ins operating in NCO mode, which has an important advantage over clasiical PWM control, as it offers liniar ferquency regulation.

 ## Related Documentation
 More details and code examples on the AVR16EB32 can be found at the following links: